 But not all lactating women have the right to pump when they need to, and in a private space – and the law can be difficult to enforce.
 The Break Time for Nursing Mothers law excludes over 9 million women over childbearing age, including workers like teachers, registered nurses, transportation workers, managers, certain professionals, farmworkers, and others.

-“It was just such a struggle,” said Kate Frederick, a nurse who worked in a prison of her time secretly pumping on the job, in an interview for the report.
+“It was just such a struggle,” said Kate Frederick, a Child Support Officer for the New Hampshire Dept. of Health and Human Services, of her time secretly pumping on the job, in an interview for the report.
 She said that while her coworkers could go across the street to get coffee, she couldn’t go across the street to nurse her baby.
 “They didn’t seem to care about any of the health risks to me or my son.”

 When breastfeeding discrimination legal cases from the last decade were examined, it was found that: